Mario: Characteristics

-Occupation and hobbies

 Mario's occupation is plumbing, though in the original Donkey Kong games he is a carpenter.
-Mario has also assumed several other occupations: in the Dr. Mario series of puzzle games, which debuted in 1990, Mario is portrayed as a medical physician named "Dr. Mario"; in the Game Boy game Mario's Picross, Mario is an archaeologist; in Mario vs. Donkey Kong 2: March of the Minis, Mario is the president of a profitable toy-making company.
-Mario is an athlete in Mario sports games in games such as tennis and golf, as well as a kart racer in the Mario Kart series.
+Mario has also assumed several other occupations: in the Dr. Mario series of puzzle games, which debuted in 1990, Mario is portrayed as a medical physician named "Dr. Mario"; in the Game Boy game Mario's Picross, Mario is an archaeologist; in the Mario vs. Donkey Kong series, Mario is the president of a profitable toy-making company.
+Mario partakes in sports activities such as tennis and golf in Mario sports games, as well as kart racing in the Mario Kart series.
 In September 2017, Nintendo confirmed on their official Japanese profile for the character that Mario was no longer considered a plumber, but the statement was changed in March 2018.
+According to Nintendo, Mario has seven careers, which include plumber, doctor, racer, martial artist, basketball player, baseball player, and soccer player.

+Nintendo's characterization of Mario as a Brooklynite Italian-American has been described as an example of mukokuseki, or "nationlessness", with "roots across [the] three continents" of Europe, North America, and Japan.

 Relationships

 Mario usually saves Princess Peach and the Mushroom Kingdom and purges antagonists, such as Bowser, from various areas; since his first game, Mario has usually had the role of saving the damsel in distress.
-Originally, he had to rescue his girlfriend Pauline in Donkey Kong from Donkey Kong.
-Pauline was soon replaced by Princess Peach in Super Mario Bros., although Pauline has reappeared in the Mario vs. Donkey Kong series and is considered "Mario's friend" instead.
+Originally, he had to rescue his girlfriend Pauline in Donkey Kong (1981) from Donkey Kong.
+Despite being replaced as Mario's love interest by Princess Peach in Super Mario Bros., a redesigned Pauline that first appeared in Donkey Kong (1994) has reappeared in the Mario vs. Donkey Kong series, Super Mario Odyssey and the Mario Kart series as a friend of Mario.
 Mario reprises his role of saving Peach in the Super Mario series, but Mario himself was rescued by Peach in role-reversal in Super Princess Peach.
 Mario rescued Princess Daisy of Sarasaland in Super Mario Land, but Luigi has since been more linked to her; in Super Smash Bros.
-Melee, the text explaining Daisy states that "after her appearance in Mario Golf, gossips portrayed her as Luigi's answer to Mario's Peach."
+Melee, the text explaining Daisy states that "After her appearance in Mario Golf, some gossips started portraying her as Luigi's answer to Mario's Peach."

-Luigi is Mario's brother.
+Luigi is Mario's younger fraternal twin brother, who is taller, slimmer, and can jump higher than him.
 He is a companion in the Mario games, and the character whom the second player controls in two-player sessions of many of the video games.
 Luigi has also occasionally rescued Mario as seen in Mario Is Missing! and the Luigi's Mansion series.
 Super Mario Land 2: 6 Golden Coins for the Game Boy saw the arrival of Wario, Mario's greedy counterpart and self-declared arch rival, who usually assumes the role of a main antagonist or an antihero.
-The dinosaur character Yoshi serves as Mario's steed in games such as Super Mario World.
+The dinosaur character Yoshi serves as Mario's steed and sidekick in games such as Super Mario World.
+Toad is Mario's trusted close friend, who gives him advice and supports him throughout his journey to rescue Princess Peach.